miguelamello/nestjs-graphql-iot-monitor/documentation.md

 No authentication is required to use this API.

 ## Schema
-The API provides a schema described below.
+The API provides the schema described below.
 The schema is used to query the API and to get the data you want.
 Continue reading to learn how to use the schema.

 ```